 So for those who prefer a bowl of rice when the hunger strikes, this easy option should be perfect for you!

-Contrary to popular belief, and decades of marketing linking this product with milk, the cookie itself is free of all dairy and other animal products.
+Contrary to popular belief, and decades of marketing linking this product with milk, the oreo cookie itself is vegan – free of all dairy and other animal products.

 Not to say it’s healthy, as it’s not, (it is still junk food and made with numerous oils and syrups) but it is a good snack for when you feel like a tall glass of (oat) milk with some cookies on occasion, either Oreos or Bourbon Biscuits do it for me!

-Those were some accidentally vegan snacks that you may or may not have known were vegan!
+Those were some accidentally vegan snacks available in the UK that you may or may not have known were vegan!

 If I missed any you feel is worth noting please leave a comment, I look forward to starting this journey into veganising it for the better!

 Here’s the full list of accidentally vegan snacks in the UK: